iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • During my time here, I have exposure to & worked on perception, prediction & control problems related to self-balancing bot, self-driving vehicle, quadcopter, humanoid robot, swarm robotics.

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

 Personality: High Achiever, Analytical, Independent Personality, Individualist.
+I am a person who knows what it takes to achieve mastery!.
+Friends and colleagues often describe my communication style as precise and exact, reflecting my analytical and structured approach to problem-solving

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements